hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

       `a_resource_param = ["${split(",", var.CSV_STRING)}"]`.
       Example: `split(",", module.amod.server_ids)`

+  * `lower(string)` - returns a copy of the string with all Unicode letters mapped to their lower case.

+  * `upper(string)` - returns a copy of the string with all Unicode letters mapped to their upper case.

 ## Templates

 Long strings can be managed using templates.
 [Templates](/docs/providers/template/index.html) are [resources](/docs/configuration/resources.html) defined by a filename and some variables to use during interpolation.
 They have a computed `rendered` attribute containing the result.